Ivan the Terrible (Treblinka guard): Background

 Treblinka was managed by 20 to 25 SS overseers (Germans) and 80 to 120 Hiwi guards of various Soviet ethnicities, including Russian and Ukrainian Red army prisoners of war.
 They were assisted by a cadre of Jewish inmates known as kapos, who were prisoner functionaries.
 Ivan is a common Ukrainian, Russian, and Belarusian given name.
 Volksdeutsche were known to have Slavic given names.
 An example would be Ivan Klatt, Ukrainian guard leader or a Volksdeutscher who served in the Sobibor extermination camp.
 According to Chil Rajchman six men called Ivan worked at Treblinka.

 The vast majority of Hiwi guards who were trained at the Trawniki concentration camp facility had to contend with a language barrier; however, there were a number of Volksdeutsche among them, valued because they spoke German, Ukrainian, Russian and other languages.
 They could also understand basic Yiddish.
 The German and Austrian SS command, local Poles, and Jewish inmates often referred to guards as Ukrainians not only because of their ethnicity, or because they originated from Ukraine, but also because they spoke Ukrainian between themselves.
 Most of the squad commanders were Volksdeutsche.

 Duties

 Although there were other guards known as Ivan at Treblinka, Ivan the Terrible was also referred to as Ukrainian.
 His function at the camp was to operate the two tank engines that fed the gas chambers.
 The motors had been installed and fine-tuned by SS-Scharführer Erich Fuchs.
-Holocaust survivor Chil Rajchman testified that Ivan was about 25 years old at the time he worked in the camp.
+Treblinka survivor Chil Rajchman testified that Ivan was about 25 years old at the time he worked in the camp.
 He was known for his extreme cruelty.
-Ivan the Terrible used to cut off the ears of workers as they walked by, and these people were forced to continue working as they bled.
-Shortly thereafter, he would proceed to kill them outright.
-He tortured victims with pipes, a sword, and whips before they entered the gas chambers.
+According to Rajchman, Ivan the Terrible used to cut off the ears of workers as they walked by, and these people were forced to continue working as they bled.
+Shortly thereafter, Rajchman says, he would proceed to kill them outright.
+Rajchman also testifies that Ivan the Terrible tortured victims with pipes, a sword, and whips before they entered the gas chambers.